qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

   reference for **using BPF with tc**, and includes some example commands and samples of code.

 * [A **list of BPF features per kernel version**][kernfeatures] is available in bcc repository.
 Useful is you want to know the minimal kernel version that is required to run a given feature.
+I contributed and added the links to the commits that introduced each feature, so you can also easily access the commit logs from there.

 [filter.txt]: https://www.kernel.org/doc/Documentation/networking/filter.txt
 [refguide]: https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md